NotHunter101/ExtraRolesAmongUs/README.md

 ## Officer Kill Behaviour
 *Default: Impostor*<br/>
 This settings control what will happen when The Officer attempts to kill someone in the game.
 - Impostor: The Officer can only kill the impostor.
 If The Officer attacks a Crewmate or The Joker The Officer will die.
 - Joker: The Officer can kill either Impostor(s) or the Joker.
-If The Officer attacks a Crewmate The Officer will die
+If The Officer attacks a Crewmate The Officer will die.
 - Crew Die: The Officer can kill both The Joker And Impostors without consequences.
 If The Officer attacks a Crewmate both the officer and the Crewmate die.
 - Anyone: The Officer can kill anyone without consequences.